 I am Lena Ildikó Németh (previously practising as Lena Ildikó Vincze Németh), a psychotherapist based in Brussels (Registration number: 0826.942.321).
-I work in English and Hungarian and provide psychotherapy for individuals and groups.
+I work in English and Hungarian with individuals and groups from diverse cultural, linguistic, and professional backgrounds, including expatriates and internationally mobile professionals.
+Alongside my clinical practice, I write and present on psychotherapy, group analysis, and the dynamics of individuals, groups, organisations, and society.
 My practice operates in legal compliance under Belgian law and in adherence to the UKCP Code of Ethics and Professional Practice.

-I specialise in working with individuals and groups facing complex inner and relational dynamics that are often difficult to fully understand, contain, or resolve through conventional approaches.
+I specialise in working with complex inner and relational dynamics that are often difficult to fully understand, contain, or work through using brief, symptom-focused, or purely solution-oriented approaches.

-I am currently completing advanced training in individual and group psychotherapy with the Institute of Group Analysis (IGA), UK.
+I am currently undertaking advanced training in individual and group psychotherapy at the Institute of Group Analysis (UK).

 My therapeutic approach